fathert/pufferfish-mariadb/README.md

 Pufferfish2 MariaDb
 ===================

 _Pufferfish2 MariaDb_ is a MariaDb UDF wrapper over the [PufferFish2](https://github.com/epixoip/pufferfish) password hashing algorithm by [Jeremi M Gosney](https://github.com/epixoip) and insipred by [mariadb-bcrypt-udf](https://github.com/ryancdotorg/mariadb-bcrypt-udf), which inexplicably stopped working after I upgraded something.
-It compiles under Ubuntu 18.4 running in the WSL and requires install libssl-dev and probably openssl to be installed.
+It compiles under Ubuntu 18.4 running in the WSL and requires libssl-dev and probably openssl to be installed.

 ### Installation
 ```